WordsOut poems by Godfrey Rust | sequence Magi 4 of 4 | home

 everybody else for our mistakes,

-we came upon an unexpected answer
+we came upon the unexpected answer

-in the least likely place:
+in the most unlikely place:

 a speechless, thoughtless, helpless child